SFA Strategy 2015-2020

-SFA Website - www.sfa.ie
+SFA Website - www.sfa.ie / Weekly E-zines

 SFA National Small Business Awards 2015 – www.sfa.ie/awards

-The awards ceremony of the "SFA National Small Business Awards 2015” was held on Wednesday, 4th March, with the Minister for Jobs, Enterprise & Innovation, Richard Bruton, TD, as Guest of Honour.
-The finalists of the 2015 programme attended a Strategic Management Masterclass weekend as part of their prize package, which also included an interview in a special “Irish Independent” awards 2015 programme supplement and on Newstalk’s “Down to Business” Show.
+The awards ceremony of the SFA National Small Business Awards 2015 was held on 4 March, with the Minister for Jobs, Enterprise and Innovation, Richard Bruton TD, as Guest of Honour.
+The finalists of the 2015 programme attended a strategic management masterclass weekend and intensive media training day as part of their prize package, which also included an interview in a special Irish Independent supplement and on Newstalk’s ‘Down to Business’ show.
+The prize package for each finalist is valued at €50,000.
 An Taoiseach is Patron of the Awards.

 SFA National Small Business Awards Showcase Event 2015

-SFA Annual Conference 2014
+SFA Annual Conference 2015

-SFA Annual Lunch 2014
+SFA Annual Lunch 2015

-SFA Members to Members Evenings
+SFA Members to Members Evenings 2015

-At the September “Business2Business” event, previous SFA National Small Business Award winners shared their insights into dealing with the challenges and opportunities they have faced in their business over the years.
-In December, SFA members gathered for informal Christmas drinks to celebrate the achievements of the past year and to network with each other.
+At the October Business2Business event, previous SFA National Small Business Award winners shared their insights into dealing with the challenges and opportunities they have faced in establishing and growing their businesses.
+In December, SFA members gathered for informal Christmas drinks to network and celebrate the achievements of the past year.

 SFA Business Bytes